top of page

 Yes, in most cases.
 Replacing a septic system in Texas typically requires an OSSF permit through your county.
 Requirements can vary and we'll walk you through what applies to your property and handle the coordination and paperwork.
 Notarization is required for county affidavits.

-Costs vary depending on your property, soil conditions, system type, and county requirements.
-Aerobic systems generally run higher than conventional due to the components involved.
-We'll give you honest pricing guidance by phone after a few quick questions — and if a site visit or design is needed before we can quote accurately, we'll tell you that upfront.
+Costs depend on your property, soil, system type, and county rules.
+Aerobic systems usually cost more than conventional systems.
+We’ll give you honest pricing over the phone after a few quick questions.
+If a site visit or design is needed, we’ll let you know upfront.

 We install systems appropriate for your property and county requirements, including aerobic, conventional, and drip systems.
 We'll explain your options and recommend what fits your site and long-term goals.